-You can use the wercker command line interface to pull build artifacts, which are containers themselves, to your local machine.
+You can use the Wercker command line interface to pull build artefacts, which are containers themselves, to your local machine.

 There are two ways for pulling builds: